How to make a network cable

 - Wire stripper or Knife - If you plan on making several network cables you should also consider getting a wire stripper cable of stripping Cat5, Cat6, or your cable of choice.
 If you do not plan on creating many network cables a knife will suffice.
 For simplicity and to prevent potential issues we recommend a wire stripper.

-Once you have the necessary equipment needed to create your own network cables you need to determine the network cable you wish to create.
+Once you have the necessary equipment needed to create your own network cables you need to determine the network cable you want to create.
 There are two major network cables: a straight through cable and a crossover cable.
 Below are some examples of what cable is used for each of the examples.

 Straight through cable (T568A)